KousikBhowmik/KousikBhowmik/README.md

           🧑‍💻.
 I specialize in JavaScript, building dynamic and scalable web applications.
-I am currently pursuing a Bachelor of Computer Applications (BCA 4 year) and exploring advanced technologies like Next.js, GraphQL, and Kafka.
-My goal is to create efficient and user friendly software solutions.
+I am currently pursuing a Bachelor of Computer Applications (BCA 4 year) and exploring advanced technologies like Next.js, GraphQL etc. My goal is to create efficient and user friendly software solutions.
 I love solving problems, learning new technologies, and improving my development skills.
 When I’m not coding, I enjoy football, especially FC Barcelona! ⚽🚀 I also have a